School Nurse Visa Sponsorship Jobs in Ohio

 Which visa types are most common for school nurse roles in Ohio?

-The H-1B is the most common visa for school nurses in Ohio, provided the role meets specialty occupation requirements, which typically requires holding at least a Bachelor of Science in Nursing.
+The H-1B visa is the most common visa for school nurses in Ohio, provided the role meets specialty occupation requirements, which typically requires holding at least a Bachelor of Science in Nursing.
 Some districts and healthcare staffing firms have also sponsored school nurses through the EB-3 immigrant visa pathway.
 Public school districts classified as nonprofit or government entities may qualify as cap-exempt H-1B employers, which can simplify the process.

 Which cities in Ohio have the most school nurse sponsorship jobs?